This section provides information on the following issues:

 Failed to resolve packages: The file [<project-path>/Packages/manifest.json] is not valid JSON: Unexpected token '}' at 44:1 }

-You can use the information contained in the error message to fix the JSON.
+manifest.json file is malformed.
+It also tells you the line number where the Package Manager failed to parse the file, so you can fix the JSON.
 There are a number of online validators that you can use to try to correct the problem.
 Once you save the corrected file, Unity reloads the Package Manager window.

 As of 2019.3, your

-If you are still experiencing problems, check to see if your project manifestEach Unity Project has a Project manifest, which acts as an entry point for the Package Manager.
+Check to see if your project manifestEach Unity project has a project manifest, which acts as an entry point for the Package Manager.
 This file must be available in the

 When you upgrade a project to a newer Unity version, the Package Manager automatically updates incompatible packages to newer compatible versions.
 However, if your package doesn’t compile, the Package Manager displays error messages in the Console.